 The number one sign you’re building a sales machine is that you’re trying to map out a sales process and roll-out a CRM.
 You’ve made it to the big leagues…. now what?

 Well, now the skills that are going to get you and your team to the next level are not the same skills that most likely got you to this point.
 You’re probably here because you hustled as a sales person, understood how to take a product to market, and maybe managed a few people.
-These are all super important skills, but they have nothing to do with project management, or technology roll-out.
+These are all super important skills, but they have nothing to do with project management, or overseeing the roll-out of technology like job management software.

 So to help make things less painful, here are some of the most common mistakes made when rolling out a CRM: